-Ook 1 Can you recall ?
-When did happen?
-Who was ?
-How can you recognize ?
-What is ?
-How can you find the meaning of ?
-Can you recall ?
-Can you select ?
-How would you write ?
-What might you include on a list about ?
-Who discovered ?
-What is the formula for ?
-Can you identify ?
-How would you describe ?
-Can you explain how affected ?
-How would you apply what you learned to develop ?
-How would you compare ?
-Contrast ?
-How would you classify ?
-How are alike?
-Different?
-How would you classify the type of ?
-What can you say about ?
-How would you summarize ?
-What steps are needed to edit ?
-When would you use an outline to ?
-How would you estimate ?
-How could you organize ?
-What would you use to classify ?
-What do you notice about ?
-Pok 3 How is related to?
-What conclusions can you draw?
-How would you adapt to create a different?
-How would you test?
-Can you predict the outcome if?
-What is the best answer?
-Why?
-What conclusion can be drawn from these three texts?
-What is your interpretation of this text?
-Support your rationale.
-How would you describe the sequence of?
-What facts would you select to support?
-Can you elaborate on the reason?
-What would happen if?
-Can you formulate a theory for?
-How would you test?
+DoK 1 DoK 2 DoK 1 • Can you recall? • When did happen? • Who was? • How can you recognize? • What is? • How can you find the meaning of? • Can you recall? • Can you select? • How would you write? • What might you include on a list about? • Who discovered?? • What is the formula for?? • Can you identify??
+Can you explain how What would you use to classify?
+What do you notice about?
+DoK 3 • How is related to? • What conclusions can you draw? • How would you adapt to create a different? • How would you test? • How would you test? • Can you predict the outcome if? • What is the best answer?
+Why? • What conclusion can be drawn from these three texts? • What is your interpretation of this text?
+Support your rationale. • How would you describe the sequence of? • What facts would you select to support? • Can you elaborate on the reason? • What would happen if? • Can you formulate a theory for?
 DoK 4 Write a thesis, drawing conclusions from multiple sources.
 Design and conduct an experiment.
 Gather information to develop alternative explanations for the results of an experiment.
 Write a research paper on a topic.
 Apply information from one text to another text to develop a persuasive argument.
 What information can you gather to support your idea about?
 DoK 4 would most likely be the writing of a research paper or applying information from one text to another text to develop a persuasive argument.
 DoK 4 requires time for extended thinking.